The Definitive Guide to E-commerce SEO

 It may seem that Amazon is not about SEO tools.
 However, this is far from the truth.
-The platform helps tremendously in finding keywords.
-Enter your keyword in the Amazon search and the platform will provide a whole list of offers for your keywords.
+The platform will be a great helper in keyword searches, especially with long-tail keywords.
+Enter your query in the search bar, and the platform will provide a whole list of offers for your keyword.

 5. Dominator Tool